diogovalentte/megapy/README.md

 # HTTPS
 pip install git+https://{YOUR TOKEN}@github.com/diogovalentte/megapy.git#egg=megapy --upgrade
 ```
+2. (Optional) If you're logged in the MEGAcmd (like using the commnad `mega-login` to login with your Mega account), this library will use your account.
-2. It's a simple package, just look in the **src/** folder to know how to use it.
+3. It's a simple package, just look in the **src/** folder to know how to use it.